anmolk18/ruby-oo-fundamentals-classes-and-instances-lab-yale-web-yss-052520/README.md

 ## Instructions

 Open this lab with `learn open` and run your tests with `learn`.
+Learn open may not run on the local environment.
 ### 1. Define `Dog` in `lib/dog.rb`

 Open `lib/dog.rb` and add a class definition for a `Dog` class.